At face value, a statistics PhD seems like a sound career investment, the ticket to higher paying jobs and career growth.

 When you take a closer look at PhDs by field, though, PhDs in math and statistics have some of the best starting salaries in any industry.
 According to 2019 Survey of Doctorate Recipients data, recipients of a PhD in statistics have an average median starting salary of $140,000 (when pursuing a job in industry).
 That’s better than business administration, economics and engineering:

 A PhD also results in a pretty big bump in salary compared to just earning a bachelor’s or master’s degree.
 For instance, median salaries for statistics PhD are two times that of bachelor’s recipients and 1.5 times that of master’s of statistics recipients:

 In other words, if you’re looking at the question through a purely financial lens, yes, a PhD in statistics is worth it.

 But there’s one caveat.
 The lifetime earnings of a PhD vs a master’s recipient in statistics isn’t all too significant (on average about $3.6 million vs $3.45 million).

 Take a closer look at data science salaries.
-See our How Much Do Data Scientists Make.
+See our up-to-date earnings page: Data Science Salaries.

 PhD in Stats: The Skills Bump

 A big reason why starting salaries are so good for statistics PhDs is that your knowledge will be much more specialized.

 Master’s in statistics programs tend to provide broad knowledge in the field.
 You’ll get a strong foundation of the fundamentals, and become well-versed in many different statistical concepts and methodologies.
 But you likely won’t get the depth of knowledge that you would from a PhD program.